-You will get the perfect image of the beaches that mostly described in travel brochures.
-Wide, snow white, clean, palm-fringed, beaches with access to warm, crystal clear water.
+You will get the perfect image of the beaches that are mostly described in travel brochures.
+Wide, snow-white, clean, palm-fringed, beaches with access to warm, crystal-clear water.
 A perfect place for sun-worshipers to include in their Sri Lanka road trip.
 Pull out a sun lounger from the rack and just lie down and relax under the clear sky.

 2. Relax in a Cool Place

 If you are with a family, you may like to have some privacy for the members of the family.
 There are many cosy small family villas enabling you to enjoy the privacy of these tropical beaches.
 You are not far from the beach.
-West coast beaches are the perfect place for enjoying the sprawling sun rays while having the relaxed atmosphere around you.
+West coast beaches are the perfect place for enjoying the sprawling sun rays while having a relaxed atmosphere around you.